knknkn1162/rails-custom-tutorial2/README.md

 ## Questions

-Q. when to test in feature spec?
+Q. when should be tested in feature spec?

 ---